American Flag Afghan Crochet Pattern

 If you’d like to watch this LIVE video I did on Facebook you can see the afghan details up close.

 I am so happy with the end result!
-It came out better than my expectations.
+The flag afghan came out way better than my expectations!
 I aim to write every pattern so that even a beginner is comfortable tackling a project, so I hope you will be pleasantly surprised by the instructions.
+And, there are now video tutorials to help with the star field.